dgaydukov/cert-aws/sa/files/sa.md

 Difference with other platform:
 * stacks - config management platform (using Chef to automate deployment/management, has less service coverage, just the most basic like vpc/iam/ec2/elb/cloudWatch).
 Best practice to have separate stack for each env (dev/prod).
 * beanstalk - app management platform (you just upload code and beanstalk configure everything else use it's own CF templates)
 * cloudFormation - infra management platform.
-If you need to provision a lot of resources use CloudFormation, if you have something like LAMP stack use beanstalk
+If you need to provision a lot of resources use CF, if you have something like LAMP stack use beanstalk
 Cookbook - collection of recipes stored in S3/Git.
-You can recipes manually or when OpsWorks fire one of 5 lifecycle events: setup/configure/deploy/undeploy/shutdown
+You can run recipes manually or when OpsWorks fire one of 5 lifecycle events: setup/configure/deploy/undeploy/shutdown
 Stack - collection of ec2 & related aws resources (like rds or elastic IP) that have common purpose & you want to manage them together.
 Stack can have different linux versions on different instances, but you can't mix linux & windows instances in the same stack.
 You can use cf template to create stack: